SuhasBk/InputValidation/PhoneBook_Starter_Java_SpringBoot/README.md

 2) Uses a separate in-memory H2 database for testing to isolate prod and test databases.
 3) Uses a light-weight ORM framework - ORMLite instead of standard Hibernate/Spring Data JPA for enhanced performance.
 Even though, there is no direct support for `INSERT` using a prepared statement, the `create` API internally uses PreparedStatements to deserialize the POJO and insert the values into the tables.
 4) Authentication is stateless, meaning, each and every request must contain the JWT token.
+5) Centralized errors and exception handling using - `PhoneBookControllerAdvice.java`.

 # Cons
 1) Even though the username and password are not hardcoded and taken from the properties file during runtime, a better and safer approach is to centralize the config in a separate secure server.